114514NotAvailable/Ex-Phiedit/README.md

 After mimimix had stop updating this project for a very long time, I'm here to provide the next big update to Ex:Phiedit!

+## News: The new chart merging tool is now comming!!!
+(Bundled with XPE 4.3)

 ## News: The new FPS config is now comming!!!
 (Bundled with XPE 4.0 Plus)
 ![image](https://github.com/sudo-000/Ex-Phiedit/assets/107282563/4bb55063-a87a-4162-8297-14239248bf28)